-"Getting to Santa Clara Island by kayak or a paddle surf is an unforgettable experience and much easier than it might seem!"
+"Getting to Santa Clara Island by kayak is an unforgettable experience and much easier than it might seem!"

 The Basque Coast enchants with the contrast of the deep blue sea with the green mountains and hills that slope toward the beach, and a rich maritime history with popular idols like Elkano who completed the first circumnavigation of the world.

 From Ondarreta beach, settled in La Concha bay, the pearl of the Cantabrian sea, set out by kayak and paddle to the Santa Clara island for a unique view of the shimmering scallop-shaped bay.
 Land in the small beach which only appears with low tide or in the little port and stroll along the paths to the inhabited lighthouse in the top and discover one of the city's best hidden spots.

 - Kayak and explore the Santa Clara Island located in the stunning La Concha bay, in San Sebastian.

 - Enjoy one of the best views of the city.